itsbalamurali/neon-operator/README.md

 ```

 ## TODO:
-[] Cleanup (variables and values etc., currently there is a bunch of hardcoded stuff)
+- [ ] Cleanup (variables and values etc., currently there is a bunch of hardcoded stuff).
-[] Metrics (PodMonitor)
+- [ ] Metrics (PodMonitor).
-[] Create a control-plane operator to be able to control tenants and their timelines using k8s crds and store the state to etcd.
+- [ ] Create a control-plane operator to be able to control tenants and their timelines using k8s crds and store the state to etcd.